-The Divinity School has three apartment buildings with junior one-bedroom, onebedroom, and two-bedroom apartments rented from August 15 to May 31.
+The Divinity School has three apartment buildings with junior one-bedroom, one-bedroom, and two-bedroom apartments rented from August 15 to May 31.
 Please note that most rooms are unfurnished.
-Rent is charged by the month and includes heat, hot water, electricity, Ethernet connection, and parking.
+Rent is charged by the month and includes heat, hot water, electricity, Ethernet connection, and parking for one vehicle.